 some geoengineering methods may be, in the end we may need technology

 to avert or at least mitigate the effects of climate collapse.

-Climate change: it is arguably the most urgent
+Climate change: it is arguably

-in and will bequeath to our children and to theirs.
+we will live in and will bequeath to our children and to theirs.